 If children are a factor, the response should speak to the issues of custody and visitation.
 For example, if the initial petition calls for the petitioner to have sole physical custody, you might find it important to ask for joint custody.
 You will want to detail the reasons that support the use of that model.
 However, it’s important to always keep in mind that the courts will consider such matters in the context of what it considers the best interests of the child.

 Failing to respond after being served divorce papers

 If you don’t respond at all, the courts may then rule that grounds are sufficient to grant your spouse a no-fault divorce.

-Divorce by its very nature is complicating financially, emotionally and legally.
+Divorce by its very nature is complicated financially, emotionally, and legally.
 Navigating the process, as a result, is easier with experienced counsel at your side.